Potential Financial Steps for T-Mobile Employees in December

 • Review my sent emails.
 What were my key deliverables?
 What impact did they have?

 • Review my folders.
 What did I create?
-How did that help my business partners, teammates, and customers?
+How did that help business partners, teammates, and customers?

 I’d then consider the work I did and the people I worked with:

-• What did I really enjoy doing?
+• What did I really enjoy?

 • What didn’t I get a chance to do that I wished I could have?